Go Further with Advanced JavaScript Spreadsheet Calculations and Formulas

 Iterative Calculations

-Iterative calculations, also known as circular references, can help with finding solutions to certain calculations by running them over and over using the previous result.
-With this new user-requested feature, you can do things like find the future value of an investment at a certain month or provide an automatic time stamp in your files.
-You can now perform what-if analysis with the CalcEngine.goalSeek function, which uses iterative calculations in SpreadJS.
+Iterative calculations can help with finding solutions to certain calculations by running them over and over using the previous result.
+For example, you can perform what-if analysis with the CalcEngine.goalSeek function or find the future value of an investment at a certain month.

 500+ Built-In Functions